Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "At *least* fifteen thousand years old, if our archeology is any good."
 Daar rumbled, proudly.

-Rebar whistled. "…Man.
+Rebar whistled. "...Man.
 Dude, my home country is only, like, two hundred and fifty years old.
-Fifteen thousand is… I don’t think we had writing back then.
+Fifteen thousand is...
+I don’t think we had writing back then.
 Or even the wheel."

 "Regaari, didn’t the unified script come out around five thousand years ago?"